pantheon-systems/terminus-build-tools-plugin/README.md

 | GitLab    | GitLabCI   |
 | BitBucket | CircleCI   |

-Of these, only GitHub with CircleCI is complete and stable.
-The GitLab and BitBucket services are incomplete; see the sections below for details.

 ### Starting a new GitLab Project

 ```
 $ terminus build:project:create --git=gitlab --team='My Agency Name' wp my-site
 ```

-#### Limitations

-- Commits to the Pantheon site are not pushed back to the GitLab repository

 ### Starting a new BitBucket Project